sparrowcode/PermissionsKit/README.md

 Do not use the description as the name of the key.

 If you use xliff localization export, keys will be create automatically.
-If you prefer do the localization file manually, you need to create `InfoPlist.strings`, select languages in the right side menu and add keys as keys in plist-file.
+If you prefer do the localization file manually, you need to create `InfoPlist.strings`, select languages on the right side menu and add keys as keys in plist-file.
 See:

 ```
 "NSCameraUsageDescription" = "Here description of usage camera";